warisa-r/simcronomicon/docs/source/create_custom_compartmental.rst

 - **Multi-Strain Models**: Competing variants with different characteristics
 - **Economic Models**: Incorporate economic factors and interventions

-The simcronomicon framework makes it straightforward to implement any compartmental model structure.
+The simcronomicon framework makes it straightforward to implement any infection model structure.
 Your SIR implementation provides the foundation for understanding how to build increasingly sophisticated epidemic models tailored to your specific research questions.